 Applicant Information

 Applicant Agency:

 Legal Name

 Address

 City/Town State Zip Code

 Telephone No. FAX No. Email Address

 Contact Person: Title:

 Telephone No:

 TOTAL PROGRAM COST: \$

 correct.
-The application has b been duly authorized by the is funding, the applicant wil e information contained in this application e governing body of the applicant, the ap Il comply with applicable state and feder or the applicant. plicant has the
+The application has been duly authorized by the is funding, the applicant wi e governing body of the second comply with app ained in this application is true and of the applicant, the applicant has the olicable state and federal laws and

-Signature of Authorizi ng Official: Date
+Signature of Authoriz ing Official: Date

 Typed Name and